vsco/dcdr/README.md

  dcdr init
 ```

-`dcdr init` will create the default config file for you.
-Here is the example config.
+`dcdr init` will create the default config file for you if one does not already exist.

 To view current configuration values use `dcdr info`.

 ![](./resources/info.png)

+#### Example config.hcl

 ```
-Username = "twosim"
+Username = "twoism"
 Namespace = "dcdr"

 Watcher {